A Non-Abelian Generalization of the Alexander Polynomial from Quantum $\mathfrak{sl}_3$

-We state two theorems on tensor decompositions of $\Vt$, $X(\t)$, $Y(\t)$, and $W(\t)$ for sufficiently generic parameters. \directsum \begin{proof} To establish the isomorphism (\ref{thm:Xdecomp}), we consider the module homomorphism completely determined by the image of the highest weight vectors of $V(\t\s)$, $V(\mvec{\sigma^{(110)}}\t\s)$, and $V(\x\t\s)$.
-We define the respective highest weight vectors in the image of $f$ to be:
+where $\{i,j\}=\{1,2\}$. \end{Theorem} The assumptions on the parameters are such that all representations are well defined, and all tensorands and summands are irreducible. \begin{proof} To establish the first isomorphism, we consider a module homomorphism completely determined by the image of a highest weight vector in each summand.
+We choose the respective images of the highest weight vectors under $f$ to be